josefs/Gradualizer/Notes.md

       each subtree in a type has a unique identity so that we can keep track of cycles.
 It's not hard but it needs to be done.

   It make sense to at the same time implement support for mangling types and converting them to `any()` if they are unsupported.

+  I've postponed this and simply compare whole types for equality, rather than comparing unique identifiers.
+It's less efficient but much easier to implement.
+If it turns out to be a big bottleneck then we'll have to roll up our sleeves and have a more sophisticated representation.

 # Future work